BestTimesToVisit.com Logo

 When is the absolute best time to visit Ibiza if I want to experience the famous nightlife but also enjoy some peace and quiet?

 For that perfect blend, aim for the shoulder seasons: late May to early June, or September.
-The clubs are in full swing, the weather is glorious, but you'll find fewer crowds than in the peak months of July and August.
-Plus, the sea is warm enough for swimming, and you can snag better deals on accommodation.
+The clubs are in full swing, the weather is glorious, but the peak summer crowds haven't descended (or have started to thin out), meaning you can snag better deals and find quieter beaches for daytime relaxation.

-What's the deal with 'siesta' in Ibiza?
-Do shops and restaurants really close?
+What's the deal with siesta?
+Do shops and restaurants actually close?

 Ready to Plan Your Trip?